IsmailOuazzani/YTBmusicDL/README.md

 # Installation
 Download main.py and playlist.txt and put them in the same folder.

  Install youtube-dl by typing in the cmd:
+ '''
  pip install youtube-dl
+ '''

  Download ffmpeg: https://www.gyan.dev/ffmpeg/builds/
  Unzip it and open: ffmpeg(YOUR VERSION)/bin
  Move ffmpeg, ffplay, ffprobe into the folder where you previously put main.py and playlist.txt

 # Use
-Place youtube urls in the 'playlist.txt' document (1 url each line)
+Place youtube urls in the 'playlist.txt' document (1 url each line).
-Start the program by doing: python main.py
+Start the program by typing '''python main.py''' in the cmd.
 Note: to get the title, album, author correctly, the video needs to have these information in the description.
 For example: https://youtu.be/CICIOJqEb5c

 # Modification